-In Part I of “The Importance of 83b”, we did a survey of the 83b election, and discussed in what context the election made sense when it came to Restricted Stock Awards (RSAs).
-In Part II, we looked at examples of 83b elections for RSAs.
-In this third part, we’ll explore how Incentive Stock Options (ISOs) can be impacted by 83b elections and talk about some of the 83b mechanics.
+In Part I of “The Importance of 83(b),” we conducted a survey of the 83(b) election and discussed in what context the election made sense when it came to restricted stock awards (RSAs).
+In Part II, we looked at examples of 83(b) elections for RSAs.
+Now, in Part III, we’ll explore how incentive stock options (ISOs) can be impacted by 83(b) elections and talk about some of the 83(b) mechanics.

 Taxation of ISOs

-To quickly review taxation of ISOs, we calculate the paper gain—also called the bargain element—on the ISO by taking fair market value of the ISO less the strike price (what you’ll pay for the ISO).
+To quickly review taxation of ISOs, we calculate the paper gain—also called the bargain element—on the ISO by taking fair market value of the ISO minus the strike price (what you’ll pay for the ISO).
 For regular income tax purposes, there is no tax on the bargain element.

 100,000 x ($0.25-$0.10) = $15,000

-The problem with waiting is that the AMT bill rises as the 409a valuation goes up.
+The problem with waiting is that the AMT bill rises as the 409A valuation goes up.
 What if Janie waited to buy the stock when she felt more certain of an IPO?
 Let’s say the company starts to position for an IPO a year beforehand.
 The valuation of the stock is now $20/share.
-If she wants to get long term capital treatment, she has to hold he stock one year from exercise.
+If she wants to get long-term capital treatment, she has to hold the stock one year from exercise.
 However, the calculation for AMT now looks like this:

-Whether using 83b for ISOs or RSAs getting the mechanics correct is crucial.
-Taxpayers are required to submit a letter to the IRS within thirty days from grant date.
-After filing that letter employees must also send a letter to the employer letting them know an 83b election was made.
+Whether using 83(b) for ISOs or RSAs, getting the mechanics correct is crucial.
+Taxpayers are required to submit a letter to the IRS within 30 days from grant date.
+After filing that letter, employees must also send a letter to the employer letting them know an 83(b) election was made.
 Ask an attorney or CPA for a sample IRS letter.
-You’ll also want to check if you are required to submit paperwork to your state or local tax jurisdiction.
+You’ll also want to check whether you are required to submit paperwork to your state or local tax jurisdiction.